 Our work and the work of MITdesignX ventures is designed to have a global impact.
 Through several international partnerships, we expand academic and venture networks for our students, faculty and researchers.
-Projects include the China Ventures Workshop in partnership with the MIT Hong Kong Innovation Node, social venture workshop with the University of Iceland, accelerators in Venice with SerenDPT, and in Dubai with DIEZ, Dtec and GGH, and a collaboration with OGS and MISTI working with Israeli and Palestinian entrepreneurs.
-And of course, MITdesignX ventures are an impact with their work around the globe.
+Projects include our workshop with the MIT Hong Kong Innovation Node, social venture workshop with the University of Iceland, accelerators in Venice with SerenDPT, and in Dubai with DIEZ, Dtec and GGH, and a collaboration with OGS and MISTI working with Israeli and Palestinian entrepreneurs.
+And of course, MITdesignX ventures create their own impact with their work around the globe.